2021 Evanston Municipal Election Guide

 There are many issues that the Evanston Mayor and City Council work on that directly impact the lives of Northwestern students, including the city’s COVID-19 response, affordable housing and the cost of living (especially off campus), city infrastructure (such as bike lanes and street lights), policing, business and economic development (such as the expansion of downtown or the approval of liquor licenses), environmental sustainability, and issues of racial and socioeconomic equity.

 Evanston’s Mayor and City Council members serve four-year terms, so the decision makers you elect now will be in office throughout your time at Northwestern.
+And in a small community, one vote can make a big difference!
 Learn more about the candidates for each office and where they stand on the issues.

 When Are the Elections?